 SOX10 (SRY-Box 10) is a Protein Coding gene.
 Diseases associated with SOX10 include Peripheral Demyelinating Neuropathy, Central Dysmyelination, Waardenburg Syndrome, And Hirschsprung Disease and Waardenburg Syndrome, Type 2E.
-Among its related pathways are Neural Crest Differentiation and ERK Signaling.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+Among its related pathways are Neural Stem Cell Differentiation Pathways and Lineage-specific Markers and Neural Crest Differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is SOX9.

 UniProtKB/Swiss-Prot for SOX10 Gene

 Transcription factor that plays a central role in developing and mature glia.
 Specifically activates expression of myelin genes, during oligodendrocyte (OL) maturation, such as DUSP15 and MYRF, thereby playing a central role in oligodendrocyte maturation and CNS myelination.
 Once induced, MYRF cooperates with SOX10 to implement the myelination program.
 Transcriptional activator of MITF, acting synergistically with PAX3 (PubMed:21965087).